photopress-dev/frame/README.md

-# Frame: A photography-centric WordPress theme Framework
+# Frame: A Photography Theme Framework For WordPress

 Frame is a lightweight framework for building photography-centric WordPress themes.